grammyjs/website/site/docs/plugins/commands.md

 Command handling on steroids.

-This plugin provides various features related to command handling that are not contained in the [command handling done by the grammY core library](../guide/commands).
+This plugin provides various features related to command handling that are not contained in the [command handling done by the core library](../guide/commands).
 Here is a quick overview of what you get with this plugin:

 - Better code readability by encapsulating middleware with command definitions